-In Japan, fear of disasters is reflected in the traditional listing of dreadful things for children, "Jishin Kaminari Kaji Oyaji", which means "Earthquake, Thunder, Fire and Father".
-As you can see from this, natural disasters are greatly feared in Japan.
-While there are ways and time to avoid getting struck by lightning, fires and earthquakes are still unpredictable and those disasters can bring buildings (burn) down, hurt or kill people.
-If you have never been through a disaster, it may be difficult to imagine how it is, however, we all need to learn and be prepared.
+The traditional dreadful things for children are "Jishin Kaminari Kaji Oyaji", which means "Earthquake, Thunder, Fire and Father".
+As you can see from that, natural disasters are greatly feared in Japan.
+Now we got a way to predict and avoid the lightning striking, however, the other 2 disasters are still cause big damage and hurt people.
+It may be difficult for you to imagine how it is, but, we all need to learn and be prepared for those disasters.

-Earthquake:

-It strikes when people lose their memory of the previous one
+Earthquake : It strikes when people lose their memory of the previous one

-- As for now, we cannot predict when an earthquake will strike. - O Be prepared for an earthquake.
+- $\bigcirc$ As for now, we cannot predict when an earthquake will strike. - $\bigcirc$ Be prepared for an earthquake.
 Earthquakes can strike at any time. - Earthquakes themselves don't kill people.
 Most deaths / injuries in earthquakes are due to building collapse.

 Don't Panic!
 Hope for the best, prepare for the worst

-- O Prepare your home for a natural disaster.
-Fasten shelves securely to walls using screws or nonpermanent methods such as tension rods (tsuppari bō).
-Also, if you are in relatively weak two(or more)-storey building, being upstairs is usually safer.
-On top of preparing your home for a disaster, gathering supplies is also very important.
-Since it usually takes at least 3 days to restore lifelines and basic services, you should keep a supply of food and water on hand, and check the location of evacuation shelters near your home.
-In case of the Residence Halls, please find the designated evacuation sites in the booklet "Regulations for Student Residence Halls" that you received when moving into the Residence Hall. - ★Build Your Own Emergency Kit
+- O Prepare your home for a natural disaster; fastening shelves securely to walls (with screws or tension rods " tsuppari bō," etc. Remember that being upstairs is usually safer when you are in relatively weak 2(or more)-storey building.
+As well as preparing home, gathering supplies is also very important.
+It usually takes at least 3 days to restore lifelines and basic services.
+Also, you'd better check the evacuation sites and route in advance.
+In case of the Residence Halls, please find the designated evacuation sites in the booklet "Regulations for Student Residence Halls" that you received when moved in. - ★Build Your Own Emergency Kit